-UNIVERSAL PRECAUTIONS - An approach to infection control to treat all human blood and certain human body fluids as if they were known to be infectious for HIV, HBV and other blood borne pathogens, (Blood borne Pathogens Standard 29 CFR 1910.1030(b) definitions).
+UNIVERSAL PRECAUTIONS - An approach to infection control to treat all human blood and certain human body fluids as if they were known to be infectious for HIV, HBV, and other blood-borne pathogens (Bloodborne Pathogens Standard 29 CFR 1910.1030(b) definitions).

-WORK PRACTICE CONTROLS - Mandated procedures or policies that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., by prohibiting recapping of needles using a two-handed technique).
+WORK PRACTICE CONTROLS - Mandated procedures or policies that reduce the likelihood of exposure by altering how a task is performed (e.g., by prohibiting the recapping of needles using a two-handed technique).